What is De-Risking?

 What’s the World Bank doing?

-The World Bank is launching country pilot studies to analyze the effects of de-risking on consumers and on the wider economy in order to complement to the work Financial Stability Board is doing at the global level.
+the World Bank conducted country pilot studies to analyze the effects of de-risking on consumers and on the wider economy in order to complement to the work Financial Stability Board is doing at the global level.

 We are ready to work with all developing countries on this critical issue.
 As part of our work on Universal Financial Access, we are currently providing technical and financial support to national authorities to mitigate risks in the financial sector without harming financial inclusion efforts.